gpuweb/gpuweb/proposals/bindless.md

 The steps for `GPUDevice.createResourceTable(desc)` are:

+ - if `desc.size > this.limits.maxResourceTableSize` throw a `RangeError` and return.

+    - Note: this is done to avoid the need to create giant content-timeline arrays if `size` is huge but fails validation on the device timeline.

  - Let `t` be a new WebGPU object (this, GPUResourceTable, desc).
- - let `t.size` be `Math.min(desc.size, this.limits.maxResourceTableSize)`.
-(Note: this is done to avoid the need to create giant content-timeline arrays if `size` is huge but fails validation on the device timeline) TODO: [#5465](https://github.com/gpuweb/gpuweb/issues/5465) decide if these are the client-side semantics that we want.
+ - let `t.size` be `desc.size`.
  - On the device timeline:

     - If any of the following is not satisfied, invalidate `t`:

         - `"sampling-resource-table"` is enabled (explicitly or implicitly with `"heterogeneous-resource-table"`).

-        - `desc.size` must be `<= this.limits.maxResourceTableSize`.
+    - Create the device allocation for `t`.
+If it fails without side-effects, generate an out-of-memory error, invalidate `t` and return.

  - Return `t`.

-TODO: [#5462](https://github.com/gpuweb/gpuweb/issues/5462) should we allow OOM?

 The steps for `GPUResourceTable.destroy()` are: